 The registered merchants are also exempted from having to state the name of the managing directors or the chairmen of the board of directors in their email signature.
 For all other forms of company, the following applies: The managing persons must be named.

-The sole proprietorship and the GbR, on the other hand, can dispense with the specification of the place of jurisdiction and the commercial register number.
+Im Germany, the sole proprietorship and the GbR, on the other hand, can dispense with the specification of the place of jurisdiction and the commercial register number.
 This information is mandatory for all other forms of company.

 In addition, there is also the requirement that the legal form of the company must appear in the imprint in the email signature - if it is not a sole proprietorship.
 This means:

-The legal information is therefore relatively varied.
+Legal information is therefore relatively varied.
 But it makes sense to deal with it: If you do without it, you make yourself legally vulnerable.

 "Note: This message or its attachments may be confidential in content, or otherwise worthy of protection.
 If you are not the intended recipient of the message, or have accidentally received the message, you may not forward, copy, or otherwise distribute the content of the message.
 If you have accidentally received this message, please notify the sender and delete the message and attachments.
 Thank you very much".

-Well formulated and sonorous is that yes - but unfortunately also questionable in its legal effectiveness: The effectiveness of a disclaimer in e-mail signatures is controversial.
+Well formulated and sonorous is that yes - but unfortunately also questionable in its legal effectiveness: The effectiveness of a disclaimer in email signatures is controversial.
 For the exclusion of liability to make legal sense, the agreement between sender and recipient would have to have been made.
 However, this is precisely not the case with the exclusion of liability: this is a unilateral declaration by the sender.
 And it is not binding.

-This is the majority opinion at present: The exclusion of liability in e-mail signatures is not a legal obligation.
+This is the majority opinion at present: The exclusion of liability in email signatures is not a legal obligation.
 Inserting it is certainly not harmful, but it should be clear that it probably has no legal relevance.

 Email Signature Marketing

-The signature offers a very good opportunity to generate eye-catching banner impressions and clicks for every message that is important to a company.
+The signature offers a very good opportunity to generate eye-catching banner impressions and clicks for every campaign that is important to a company.
 Starting with current offers, through the new whitepaper to job offers and awards, practically everything can be promoted with a good email signature.
 So why do so few companies use their email signatures for marketing purposes?